mahmuda-begum-v2solutions/vue-form-engine-wc/README.md

 ### 🔗 Use the Web Component in Your Vue Demo App

-In your vue-form-engine-demo, import and use the component like this:
+In your vue-form-engine-demo-local, import and use the component like this:

 public/index.html